Zorochase/ultimate-retro-shader-collection/docs/spatial_shaders.md

 ![Example](images/sprite_example.png)

-## 🎚️ Uniforms
+## :level_slider: Uniforms

 URSC `spatial` shaders offer a wide range of uniforms, which, in most cases, will be enough to help you achieve the desired look for your models.

 As previously explained, `common.gdshaderinc` utilizes macros to determine which uniforms a given shader exposes.
 Reading onward, note that a list of required or incompatible macros indicates whether the macros must or must not be defined in a shader file for the uniform to be exposed by that shader.
-A complete list of macros recognized by `common.gdshaderinc` can be found [here](#⚡-macros).
+A complete list of macros recognized by `common.gdshaderinc` can be found [here](#zap-macros).

 > [!NOTE]
-> "🌎" represents *global* uniforms (defined in Project Settings).
+> ":earth_americas:" represents *global* uniforms (defined in Project Settings).
 >
-> "📍" represents per-material (*local*) uniforms.
+> ":round_pushpin:" represents per-material (*local*) uniforms.

-### 🌎 `bool` `affine_texture_mapping`
+### :earth_americas: `bool` `affine_texture_mapping`

 If `true`, the "texture warping" effect will be enabled across all textured models.